jizefeng0810/SDA-OD/README.md

 You can download dataset from: [Cityscapes and Foggy Cityscapes](https://www.cityscapes-dataset.com/downloads/)、[BDD100K](https://bdd-data.berkeley.edu/)、[sim10k](https://fcav.engin.umich.edu/projects/driving-in-the-matrix)

-After downloading, the folder structure for our experiments should look like this:
+After downloading, it needs to be converted into coco dataset format.
+The folder structure for our experiment should look like this:

 <img src="img/data_folder_structure.jpg"></div>